30w0l7.gif

 KAT HAAN, LITERARY DIRECTOR

-Kat Haan is an actor and theatre-maker, currently based in NYC where she lives with a bulldog named Rock.
+Kat Haan (She/her) is an actor and theatre-maker based in Los Angeles.
 She first worked with Circle X in 2010 as the stage manager for The Good Book of Pedantry and Wonder, a co-production with the Theatre @ Boston Court.
 She joined the staff in the fall of 2010 and has worn many hats (both literal and figurative) working on productions of The Chinese Massacre (Annotated), Bad Apples, Naked Before God, Stupid Fucking Bird, and Trevor, in addition to many readings and workshops.
-Kat has also had the opportunity to work with Amios, Antaeus Theatre Company, Boston Court, East West Players, The Falcon Theatre, The Getty Villa, Troubadour Theatre Company, Shakespeare’s Globe, and the Edinburgh, Ithaca, and Toronto Fringe Festivals.
+She stepped into the role of Literary Director in 2021 and now spends most of her time reading all of the plays (seriously, so many plays).
+Kat has also had the opportunity to work with Amios NYC, Antaeus Theatre Company, Boston Court, East West Players, The Falcon Theatre, The Getty Villa, Troubadour Theatre Company, Shakespeare’s Globe, and the Edinburgh, Ithaca, and Toronto Fringe Festivals.
 She holds an MA in Theatre from the Royal Conservatoire of Scotland.

 NICOLE LE, LITERARY ASSOCIATE